AATCC 147 – Antimicrobial Textile Test

 Situ Biosciences is excited to announce that we have produced the world’s first Certified Reference Materials for validating antimicrobial laboratory testing!

-Our ISO 17034 Accredited Test Controls are available for standard antimicrobial tests including the AATCC TM 147 method.
+Our ISO 17034 Certified Test Controls are available for standard antimicrobial tests including the AATCC TM 147 method.
 Click here to learn more about the AATCC TM 147 Certified Reference Material and visit our shop today.